darryncampbell/MX-SignatureAuthentication-Demo/README.md

 Assuming you have a signed apk file you can invoke the signature tools utility as follows:

-**Note that you CAN NOT use the app signature tool to generate the signature of an app signed with the Google debug key**
+**Note that you CAN NOT use the app signature tool to generate the signature of an app signed with the Android debug key**

 Generate a HEX string